Finnair: Business trends

+The key trends for Finnair are shown below (for each year ending 31 December):

 Ownership and structure

 The group's parent company is Finnair Plc, which is listed on the Nasdaq Helsinki Stock Exchange and domiciled in Helsinki at the registered address Tietotie 9, Vantaa.

-The State of Finland is the major shareholder (55.8% as of 2014), with no other shareholder owning more than 5% of shares.
+The State of Finland is the major shareholder (55.8%), with no other shareholder owning more than 5% of shares.

 Subsidiaries and associates

 Finnair Cargo

 Two subsidiary companies, Finnair Cargo Oy and Finnair Cargo Terminal Operations Oy, form Finnair's cargo business.
 The offices of both companies are at Helsinki Airport.
 Finnair Cargo uses Finnair's fleet on its cargo operations.